-An area at 95° to the jet intake base has to be prepared as shown on the appropriate Installation drawings.
+An area at 95° to the jet unit intake base has to be prepared as shown on the appropriate installation drawings.

-For GRP and wooden hulls:
+For GRP hulls:

-Drawing HJ-241-08-001 Installation Details GRP Hull.
+Refer to Drawings "HJ-213-08-001 Installation Details G.R.P.
+Hulls".

-- An area of 95° to the jet intake base has to be prepared as shown on the hull preparation drawing. - An insert can be taped into the hull mould so the required area at 95° can be moulded with the hull. - Alternatively, the area to be at 95° can be cut from the transom and re-fibre glassed back at the correct angle.
-One method to locate the cut-out transom at the correct angle is to install the jet unit, bolt the transom plate assembly and transom cut-out into position on the jet, then fibreglass the cut-out back into the transom.
+- An area at 95° to the jet intake base has to be prepared as shown on the hull preparation drawing. - An insert can be taped into the hull mould so that the required area can be moulded at 95° to the hull. - Alternatively, the area to be at 95° can be cut from the transom and re-fibre glassed back at the correct angle.
+One method to locate the cut-out transom at the correct angle is to install the jet unit, bolt the transom plate assembly and transom cut-out into position on the jet, and then fibreglass the cut-out back into the transom.

-For metal hulls:
+For metal hulls